SherpaCLI/.github/profile/README.md

 Welcome to the expedition.
 We have no idea how it will end, but the ride is announced to be epic :)

-This is just an organisation account so I could regroup my related repositories concerning Sh:erpa.
+> Just an organisation account so I could regroup my related repositories concerning Sh:erpa, and facilitate the navigation. _—AndiKod—_

 ## Docs Website